fema-ffrd/ras-stac/README.md

 ## Getting Started

 1. For local development, create a `.env` file using the `example.env` file.
-These credentials will be passed to a minio container (via the docker-compose file) running on http://localhost:9001/browser.

-2. In your browser, enter the username and password from the .env and create a bucket (in this example, name the bucket `ffrd-pilot`).

-3.
+2. Start a minio service and load data using the [cloud-mock](https://github.com/fema-ffrd/cloud-mock) repository.

+3. Run the `populate-sample-data.sh` script to test set-up, connetivity, and view a sample stac catalog created using this library.

+**NOTE** It is recommended that ras-stac not be run in a container for testing and development due to networking issues that complicate use of these tools, when using minio.